aleshaleksey/fansys23/03-movement-exploration.md

 #### Breaking

 Objects, buildings and equipment have hit points (sometimes called "durability").
-These hit points are a little bit different from the hit points that characters have.
+Durability is a little bit different from the hit points that characters have.
 Every time an object is hit with an attack, count the number of dice of damage that are rolled: This is the amount of damage dealt to the object.
 So if an object is hit with 3d4 damage or 3d12 damage, it takes 4 points of damage.

 Furthermore, if the ["material level"](12-equipment-economy.md#material-level) of the weapon is higher, the attacked object takes an extra point of damage for every level of difference.
 Likewise, if the weapon is of a lower material level, the damage is reduced by one point for every level of difference.